EF-Ts: Elongation process pathway

 The majority of this pathway is performed through conformational changes of EF-Tu domain 1 which contains the active site and manipulation of the switch 1 & 2 regions by the ribosome and tRNA.
 First, in domain 1 of EF-Tu the GTPase activity site is blocked by a series of hydrophobic residues that block the catalytic residue His 84 in the inactive form prior to activation via EF-Ts.
 Once the tRNA is bound to EF-Tu, it is then delivered to the Ribosome which hydrolyses the GTP leaving EF-Tu with a lower affinity to bind the tRNA.
 The ribosome does this through manipulation of the switch 1 region, after GTP hydrolysis the secondary structure switches from primarily α-helices to β-hairpin.
 EF-Tu is then released from the ribosome in the inactive state completing the cycle until activated once again by EF-Ts.

 Helix D of EF-Tu must interact with the N-terminal domain of EF-Ts for guanine nucleotide exchange.
 A recent study researched the reaction kinetics of the guanine nucleotide exchange by mutating certain residues on helix D of EF-Tu in order to see the primary residues involved in the pathway.
 Mutation of Leu148 and Glu 152 decreased the rate at which EF-Ts N-terminal domain binds to Helix D significantly, concluding these two residues play an important role in the reaction pathway.

 Amino acid conservation between organisms

-This article focuses on EF-Ts as it exists in Qβ-Bacteriophage, however many organisms use a similar elongation process with proteins that have nearly the same function as EF-Ts.
-EF-Ts belongs to the group of proteins known as guanine nucleotide exchange factors and these proteins function in many different biochemical pathways, it also belongs to the tsf superfamily.
-Majority of the amino acid conservation seen between other organisms is located in the N-terminal domain where EF-Ts bind to EF-Tu and the guanine nucleotide exchange occurs. below is the alignment of the important N-Terminal domain of EF-Ts as it exists in other organisms.
+This article focuses on EF-Ts as it exists in Qβ-bacteriophage; however, many organisms use a similar elongation process with proteins that have nearly the same function as EF-Ts.
+EF-Ts belongs both to the group of proteins known as guanine nucleotide exchange factors, found in many different biochemical pathways, and also to the tsf superfamily.
+The majority of the amino acid conservation seen between other organisms is located in the N-terminal domain where EF-Ts bind to EF-Tu and the guanine nucleotide exchange occurs.
+Below is the alignment of the important N-Terminal domain of EF-Ts as it exists in other organisms.